pierremigeon/test_non-fastforward_merge-push/README.md

 # Experimental repository: Personal exercises, testing git procedures prior to applying them elsewhere, and notes for future reference
 *In application, I am performing these steps for my ft_printf project repository.
-The exercise will allow me to practice more intermediate level git usage and promote my use of git version control best practice*
+This exercise will allow me to practice more intermediate level git usage and promote my use of git version control best practice*

 ## Branching and commit history modification after the fact
 I wanted to split the current branch into two tips and also split an earlier commit into two commits.